nelkinda-templates/template-latex-book/README.md

 * Appendix
 * Backmatter with acronyms, glossary, and index
 * Output as PDF, with Hyperlinks

+## Example Structure
+* `book.tex` ⇐ main structure, should only be changed for structural changes like adding or removing chapters, or enabling and disabling features
+* `chapters/` ⇐ regular content goes here
+* `data/` ⇐ acronyms, bibliography, glossary
+* `gfx/` ⇐ graphics
+* `src/` ⇐ source code listings included in the book

 ## Links
 See also: [LaTeX Cheat Sheet](https://nelkinda.com/blog/latex-cheat-sheet/)